-This word occurs frequently, and is the translation of several different terms.
+This word occurs frequently, and is the translation of several different Hebrew and Greek words.

-Micah 7:4, it denotes a species of thorn shrub used for hedges
+Micah 7:4 — This refers to a species of thorn shrub used for protective hedges.

-Ezek.
-28:24, sallon', properly a “prickle,” such as is found on the shoots of the palm tree
+Ezekiel 28:24 — a prickle such as found on the shoots of some palm trees

 This denotes the land caltrop, a low throny shrub resembling in its spikes the military “crow-foot.”
-Compare Matt.
-7:16, “thistle.”